owainkenwayucl/coRvid/README.md

 You will need to copy the `data` directory from mics somewhere.
 On UCL resources this along with the code is provided in a module file so we'll assume this configuration, and assume `coRvid.exe` is in your `$PATH`.

+For versions before 0.9.0, there are separate binaries for UK and US simulations so `.ini` files for those have also been provided.

 On a UCL system, in a directory with your `.ini` files in it:

 ```bash